huntforhomesaz/cleanout2closing-site/content/geo/az-tucson.md

 ---

-## Step 3 â€“ Where I work in and around Tucson
+## Step 3 — Where I work in and around Tucson

 Tucson itself is the primary hub, but there are nearby communities where it still makes sense for a Tucson based coordinator to lead the project.